croia/post-messenger/README.md

 // From the root page window:
 import { PostMessenger } from '@croia/post-messenger';

-const iframeSrc = 'https://some.app';
+// Create and append the iframe to communicate with: const iframeSrc = 'https://some.app';
 const iframe = document.createElement('iframe');
 iframe.src = iframeSrc;
 document.body.appendChild(iframe);

 const postMessenger = new PostMessenger({
-  // Declare the request types that the other window will expect to receive.
-In general request types
-  // should be the exact same in both windows.
-PostMessenger will throw an error if you make a request
-  // type that the connected window did not declare in their PostMessenger instance.
-  types: {
+  requestNames: {
-    // These are just some example request types, call yours whatever you'd like.
+    // These are just some example request names, call yours whatever you'd like.
     initializeSomeApp: 'mainApp:initializeTheApp',
-    requestSomeDataFromTheApp: 'mainApp:requestSomeDataFromTheApp'
+    requestSomeDataFromTheApp: 'mainApp:requestSomeDataFromTheApp',
+    someOtherRequest: 'mainApp:someOtherRequest',
   },
   enableLogging: true,
-  // Provide a name to help you distinguish either window object in the logs output in the console (if enabled above):
+  // Help identify this instance in the logs with a name:
   clientName: 'parent-client',
-  // Encryption is enabled by default but you may set it to `false` if you'd like (see notes in Message Encryption section below)
-  useEncryption: false,
 });

-// Add functions to run when you receive a request from the iframe.
-Return values are sent back to the iframe and must be JSON serializable: postMessenger.bindResponders({
+// Responders are functions to run when a request with a matching requestName key is received from the connected window postMessenger.bindResponders({
   requestSomeDataFromTheApp: ({ someParam }) => {
-    return someParam + 1;
+    // You can return data back to the other window but it should be JSON serializable return someParam + 1;
+  }
+  // you can also return a promise and PostMessenger will await it for you up to and return any errors to the other window
+  someOtherRequest: async ({ someValue }) => {
+    const result = await makeAnAsyncRequest(someValue);
+    return result;
   }
 });